Born in Naples, 28.05.1985

 Currently I am working on the cosmological field, being interested in the problem of photometric redshifts determination in the form of density distributions.

-- Efficient feature selection for photometric redshift estimation (provisional)
+- Efficient feature selection for photometric redshift estimation on galaxies and automatically generated features interpretation (provisional)

 Conferences & Summer Schools